*This post may contain affiliate links. Please see my disclosure for more details!*

-I wasn’t entirely sure if the Honey Buttercream Frosting would work as I thought it might be too sweet, or it might even curdle the buttercream but oh no, I was wrong.. its DELICIOUS.
-Oddly enough, it doesn’t actually make it too sweet even though Honey is basically sugar.
+I wasn’t entirely sure if the honey buttercream frosting would work as I thought it might be too sweet, or it might even curdle the buttercream but oh no, I was wrong.. it is DELICIOUS.
+Oddly enough, it doesn’t actually make it too sweet even though honey is basically sugar.

-I actually like the slight flavour of honey that it brings to the buttercream frosting, its not too much but its enough.
-I wouldn’t put any more honey into the recipe then I recommend as it’ll make the frosting too runny and it might run it, but its just the perfect amount to make a differently flavoured frosting that matches so well with the Crunchies themselves!
+I actually like the slight flavour of honey that it brings to the buttercream frosting, it’s not too much but it’s enough.
+I wouldn’t put any more honey into the recipe than I recommend as it’ll make the frosting too runny and it might ruin it, but it’s just the perfect amount to make a differently flavoured frosting that matches so well with the Crunchies themselves!

-I wouldn’t recommend putting Honeycomb pieces into the actual cupcake as they will just melt and might bake the cupcakes in and odd way, but you could on the other hand fold through crushed pieces of the Crunchie through the buttercream frosting if you’re not using a fine piping tip which would be nice (I just prefer them on top!).
+I wouldn’t recommend putting honeycomb pieces into the actual cupcake as they will just melt and might bake the cupcakes in an odd way, but you could on the other hand fold through crushed pieces of the Crunchie through the buttercream frosting if you’re not using a fine piping tip which would be nice (I just prefer them on top!).